Apps that make life more accessible

 Envision AI.
 You can train this app to recognise friends and family.
 Available on Apple and Android.

-Seeing AI app can describe photos on your phone and in other apps.
-Available on Apple devices.
+Seeing AI can describe photos on your phone and in other apps.
+Available on Apple and Android.

 Other apps to try:

 Be My Eyes connects you to a volunteer via a live video call.
-Volunteers can help you with things like checking expiry dates, distinguishing colours, reading instructions or navigating new surroundings.
-Available on Apple and Android.
+Volunteers can help you with things like:

 BlindSquare is an accessible app that describes the environment.
 It announces points of interest, like shops or restaurants, and street crossings as you travel.
 Available on Apple devices.

 Lazarillo guides you through city and building environments with real-time voice messages.
-Android and iOS.
+Available on Apple and Android.

 Some apps can help you communicate.
 These might include apps that: